caketaster/Portfolio-Project-2/README.md

 ### Homepage

-...
+An intro modal displays on pageload giving a brief introduction and the 3 quiz sections that you can choose from (screenshot pls).
+An overlay blurs the screen background.
+After each question is answered an info modal appears giving the correct answer and more information about the answer.
+The score/incorrect score tally increments.
+On complteing your quiz section a final modal appears giving your score and a message.
+The page then resets for another turn.

 ### Thank you page

-The form redirects to a static Thank you page with a clickable message (reading 'thank you') that returns you to the home page, plus a short message on responding to enquiries.
+//The form redirects to a static Thank you page with a clickable message (reading 'thank you') that returns you to the home page, plus a short message on responding to enquiries.
 This link shares the same style and glow as the logo text.

 ![thank you link glow](assets/images/readme/thanks-glow.jpg)

 ### 404 page

-404 page created with a link back to the home page, as per the Thank you page.
+//404 page created with a link back to the home page, as per the Thank you page.

 ![404 link glow](assets/images/readme/404-glow.jpg)

 ## Future Features

-- **Click Image for Full Screen Overlay** <br>
+- **Hold name and score for each section** <br>
-  I would love the images to expand to full-screen on being clicked (or possibly when hovered over),

-- **Auto populate contact form with image of interest** <br>
-  I'd like to add a UX component to add selected images to the contact form.
-A user could click on each image they were interested in and the image numbers would populate the contact form.
-This would save the user having to remember specific image numbers before filling the contact form in.
-I believe this would involve javascript abilities that I do not yet possess.

-- **Contact form to have a different focus for different users** <br>
-  From user feedback, I realised that a possible future improvement would be a contact page with subsections depending on the nature of the query - one more sales-focused (with print sizes, paper quality, pricing etc.) and another closer to what's presented now - a form with a simple text area for general contact.
+  The page could in future hold your score for each section, so you could take each section in turn and get a combined score.

+- **Compile online scores list** <br>
+  Scores could be held in an online database so players could compare how they score against other people who've played elsewhere.

+- **New questions added** <br>
+  Each section is currently a little short, and there may not be much re-play value.
+In order to attract more repeat plays more questions could be added, or even more sections.

+- **Better pictures** <br>
+  Aware of copyright issues, I was conservative in my choice of imagery.
+I believe better, more descriptive images could have been chosen to increase engagement.

+- **Images in modals** <br>
+  Again I was mindful of possible copyright issues and of consistency across the site, so did not insert images into the info modals, but images exist that would explain the answers in a visual way (e.g. the Jerry Crews casts, an image of the Skookum cast, a great-ape skull with a sagittal crest).
+Inserting one good image into each info modal would be informative and engaging.

-- **Play with Gallery choices** <br>
+- **User feedback page** <br>
-  The numbers that appear on hover in the Gallery sometimes do not sit nicely on the images (in the tablet screen size in particular), and this is something that could be improved.
-If all images had the same aspect ratio this could be solved relatively easily, in future I would consider separate galleries depending on aspect ratio, which would make this issue simpler to work on, and give users choice based on image layout (for printing etc).
-Having a gallery-style where the column number would shrink with the screen size could also mitigate this issue - something I could implement in future.
+  Including a contact form would enable direct user feedback and submission of new questions, which would help with continuous site imporvement, growth and engagement.

 - **Extra media queries for edge cases** <br>
-  All pages are responsive down to 320px wide (which very few modern phones are) and look good on any larger screen sizes (although the contact page starts to look slightly spare above approximately 1500px wide - though all functionality is retained).
+  // All pages are responsive down to 320px wide (which very few modern phones are) and look good on any larger screen sizes (although the contact page starts to look slightly spare above approximately 1500px wide - though all functionality is retained).
 As a future feature I could set a media query for extra-wide screens that would mitigate the expanse of space on the screen on extra-wide monitors.
   The pages also don't look ideal on very small mobile screens, this could be improved upon.

-- **Optimise Gallery image sizes** <br>
-  The gallery can be slow to load, due to large image sizes.
-This is a trade-off - I want to show images in high quality, but the larger the image (and the more images I have), the slower they will load.
-I chose to stick with large images in my assets folder but use jpg, as a relatively compact file size.
-I have cut the image sizes to be no larger than 300kb per photo, though this is probably still excessive.
-In future I could tweak this to optimise speed whilst keeping quality at a relatively high level, or split the gallery onto different pages depending on subject, format, camera and so on to have shorter loading times per page.

 # Testing